 Recent Advocate Blogs

-One of the goals of Stateside Legal is to help build a more vigorous nationwide network of lawyers supporting servicemembers, veterans and their families.
-Working toward this goal, we have posted research materials for advocates authored by some of the foremost experts in the country on military family law, veterans disability benefits, USERRA, SCRA and other relevant issues.
+We are helping to build a more vigorous nationwide network of lawyers supporting servicemembers, veterans and their families.
+Find research materials for advocates authored by some of the foremost experts in the country on military family law, veterans disability benefits, USERRA, SCRA and other relevant issues.

-Please let us know if your office or program is offering free or pro bono legal services to servicemembers or veterans so that we can add you to our data base for low-income clients who are looking for legal advice.
+Please let us know if your office or program is offering free or pro bono legal services to servicemembers or veterans so that we can add you to our data base.

 Are you VA Accredited?